kLOsk/WPStager/README.md

 #### Additional Requirements

 The script expects that the staging server is running a LAMP stack.
 NGINX is currently not supported.
-It is required to have root access to the staging server to set the file ownership (www-data), as well as file permissions for WordPress to function properly.
+It is required to have root access to the staging server, to set the file ownership (www-data), as well as file permissions for WordPress to function properly.

 Please note that in order to use CloudFlare's DNS API, it is required to have an account with them and that your staging domain is pointing to your staging server.
 Have a look at this tutorial on [How to setup CloudFlare CDN](http://blog.daniel-klose.com/wordpress/setup-free-cloudflare-cdn-wordpress/).
 You will also require a [CloudFlare API key](https://support.cloudflare.com/hc/en-us/articles/200167836-Where-do-I-find-my-CloudFlare-API-key-) so the script can modify your DNS records!